rvskr/raivan.web.app/replit.md

 ## Overview

-This is a full-stack web application for a restoration gallery business, featuring a React frontend with Vite, an Express backend, and Firebase integration for content management.
-The application serves as both a public gallery showcase and an admin content management system, allowing dynamic updates to content, gallery items, and contact submissions.
+This is a comprehensive Russian-language content management system for a furniture restoration and art studio.
+The application features complete admin functionality with in-place text editing, dynamic gallery management, service administration with custom icons, and category management.
+Built as a full-stack solution with React frontend, Express backend, and Firebase integration for real-time content management.

+## Recent Changes (August 2025)

+### ✅ Complete Admin System Implementation
+- **Advanced Admin Panel**: Dedicated `/admin` route with tabbed interface for managing all content
+- **Categories Management**: Full CRUD for gallery categories with slug generation and ordering
+- **Services Management**: Dynamic services with Lucide icon selection and real-time updates
+- **Enhanced Gallery Controls**: Improved gallery management with direct image upload to Firebase Storage
+- **Navigation Integration**: Admin panel button in main navigation for authenticated users

+### ✅ Content Management Features
+- **Universal Editability**: All text elements and buttons can be edited in-place with visual indicators
+- **Firebase Services Integration**: Dynamic services loading from Firestore with fallback to static content
+- **Icon System**: Dynamic icon rendering using Lucide React library for services
+- **Real-time Updates**: All changes sync immediately across the application

 ## User Preferences